gautamgc17/Bert-for-Sentiment-Analysis/README.md

 2. **Label Encoding**: Sentiment labels ("positive", "neutral", "negative") are encoded into numerical values.

-3. **Model**: A pre-trained BERT model for sequence classification is loaded and fine-tuned for the sentiment analysis task.
+3. **Model**: A pre-trained BERT model for sequence classification is loaded and fine-tuned for sentiment analysis task.

 4. **Training**: The model is trained using a custom dataset containing tweet text and encoded labels.

-5. **Evaluation**: Model performance is evaluated on a test set using different classification metrics such as accuracy, f1-score.
+5. **Evaluation**: Model performance is evaluated on test set using different classification metrics such as accuracy.

 ## Prerequisites